 With the Corporate Accounts add-on, a teacher can pay once to purchase a corporate membership package.
 They can then grant access to their students who each get their own account on your site.

 Alternatively, your membership site could include fitness advice and exercises routines.
-Personal trainers could purchase a corporate account for your site and give their clients access to your material.
+Personal trainers could purchase a corporate account from your site and give their clients access to your material.
 This would save the personal trainers the effort and time required to create this content and manage their own membership sites themselves.

 Or perhaps your membership site has been created to help large organizations deliver training materials.
 Your members and customers are those large organizations who want their staff to have access to this content.
 By giving one member a corporate account, they can then manage the access to your content through their own membership dashboard.